 Downloading a Template

-- Click on 'IMPORT' icon from the sidebar on the left.
-This will open the import section.
+- Click on the + icon on top left and select 'IMPORT' from the list This will open the import section.

 - Select 'Resources', 'Tasks' or 'Projects' from 'Build a template' section on the right.
 The selection depends on what you need to import.